STP-Software-Engineers-2022/NGTD_App/docs/For Assessor.md

 ### Bugs

 We detected a bug in the program when some valid R numbers are passed to the program.
-This bug is issued for a later sprint.
+This bug is issued (42) for a later sprint.
 We have not been able to develop a comprehensive list of R numbers that are affected but we have noticed it with R444 and R419.
+ - R444: Returns that the panel doesn't exists according to panelapp_requests
+ - R419: Fails with -b during bed file creation.
+A large bed file is written, but the writing process fails to complete resulting in the program terminating through a sys.exit().
+The resulting bed file is not posted to the database as it should be.